Jump to section

 Once an accurate diagnosis has been made, medical specialists including podiatrists can address a person’s unique symptoms, and create a tailored treatment plan to relieve symptoms and help patients to achieve their movement, mobility and independence goals, and live the life they love.

-It’s reassuring to know that not all cases of hypotonia require treatment - some premature babies who are born with hypotonia may recover by themselves as they grow.
-In other cases, managing hypotonia depends on the underlying cause, and can involve a wide range of strategies:
+recover by themselves as they grow.
+In other cases, managing hypotonia depends on the underlying cause, and can involve a wide range of

 What is muscle tone?